- Sturdy aluminum monorail that keeps it steady and stable on the floor

 The WaterRower GX requires little maintenance, but not so little that you can just leave it sitting around in the next several decades.

 Make sure to keep your rower in a dry place with even temperature.
-Do not expose the machine in damp places where moisture can seep into the wood.
+Do not expose the machine in damp places where moisture could eventually seep into the wood.
 Also, exposure to extremely hot and cold temperatures will gradually wear the wood out and damage it.

 On the very first few weeks of ownership, you’ll notice that some of the nuts and bolts will come loose.
 That’s expected and not a cause for worry.
 They will certainly loosen up as the ash wood is still adjusting to the sunlight and humidity levels in your home.
 You’ll need to tighten the bolts during this time, but don’t tighten too much that you could do irreversible damage to the wood.